FarmProgrammer/Apotheosis-World/Holy Kingdom of Santerra/Sancterra.md

 - **Name:** The Holy Kingdom Of Sancterra
 - **Location:** Sancterra occupies the entirety of the north of the continent on which it is located.
-- **Size:** Sancterra is the largest country in the known world, occupying over 7.3M km.
+- **Size:** Sancterra is the largest country in the known world, occupying over 7.3 million km.
 - **Climate:** While the country has variations in its climate due to its size it is predominantly a temperate deciduous forest.

 ## **II.
 People and Culture**